degtrdg/whisper-notes/README.md

 - **Effortless Transcription**: Press Command-Shift-X (Mac) or Control-Shift-X (Windows/Linux) to start your transcription.
 Press the same keys to stop.
 - **Automatic Clipboard Insertion**: Once your transcription is done, it's immediately ready in your clipboard.
 - **Transcription History**: Past transcripts are also stored within the app for quick reference.
+- **Expandable Transcripts**: Double-click on any transcript in your history to expand it for easier reading.
+Press Escape to collapse it back down.
 - **Easy Deletion**: You can easily delete previous transcripts.

 ## Getting Started